BrenPatF/Sandbox/README.md

 This project has the code and other artefacts for small SQL projects, including mp4 recordings that explain the project.

 ## sums_products
+The sums_products subproject has the scripts and artefacts for a blog post, [A Note on Running Sums and Products in SQL](http://aprogrammerwrites.eu/?p=2679).
+I explain the post in a tweet recording (< 2m20s), followed up by three further tweets explaining the SQL techniques more generally (the latter are in the analytics_and_recursion_explainers subproject).

 - [Blog: A Note on Running Sums and Products in SQL](http://aprogrammerwrites.eu/?p=2679)
 - [Tweet](https://twitter.com/BrenPatF/status/1219149845505683459)
 - [README: sums_products](sums_products/README.md)

 ## analytics_and_recursion_explainers
+The analytics_and_recursion_explainers subproject has the scripts and artefacts for a Twitter thread in which I explain how three SQL techniques work, in a single tweet recording (< 2m20s) each.

 - [Blog: Analytic and Recursive SQL by Example](http://aprogrammerwrites.eu/?p=2702)
 - [Twitter Thread](https://twitter.com/BrenPatF/status/1228610471391113216)